leodube/DigitalGarden/_leetcode/14-longest-common-prefix.md

 # 14. Longest Common Prefix
+#lc/easy #lc/success

 ## Question
-Write a function to find the longest common prefix string amongst an array of strings.
+Write a function to find the longest common prefix string amongst an [[array]] of strings.

 If there is no common prefix, return an empty string `""`.